MaPPmath/mappmath.github.io/pages/campuses/south-alabama.md

 Try out our [Challenge '18 teaser puzzle][teaser]!
 More puzzles may be found at [MaPP's Puzzles page][puzzles].

+#### ClueKeeper App

+Each team must provide at least one smart device with GPS, cellular internet access, and the [ClueKeeper app][cluekeeper] installed.
+Submitting solutions and finding hidden locations on campus will be done via this app.
+A smartphone belonging to a student will likely serve this purpose.
+Please contact [Ms. Kristal Webb][webb] for assistance.

+#### Campus Map

+MaPP Challenge '18 will be run within the area bounded by University Blvd, USA North Dr, and USA South Dr as pictured on [this map][south-map].
+Players will need to check-in to certain locations on campus during the first hour of the game; the rest of the game (including check-in and orientation) will be held in the Humanities Building (different from last year).

 #### Contact

 Contact [Ms. Kristal Webb][webb] for more information on this event.